Hope everything's going well for you here in the holidays.

 I'm Mark Davis filling in.

-Let's get back to some calls, see what's going on around the country here as everybody gears up for what I hope is a very safe and festive New Year's Eve for you and uh what a year it has been.
+Let's get back some calls, see what's going on around the country here as everybody gears up for what I hope is a very safe and festive New Year's Eve for you.

-What what a an onslaught this year has been.
+What an onslaught this year has been.

-What an assault on our sensibilities and our freedoms, and yet, you know, from the Tea Party and Town Hall passions of of uh from spring through summer through now, uh to watch as 2010 dawns and those passions broaden and intensify and take shape from something as nebulous and ethereal as passions and enthusiasm into something as concrete
+And yet, from the tea party and town hall passions from spring through summer through now, to watch as 2010 dawns and those passions broaden and intensify and take shape from something as nebulous and ethereal as passions and enthusiasm into something as concrete and countable as ballot box results.

 What stands before us here in 2010 is an opportunity to take back what has been stripped away, to regain the upper hand in a fight for the fabric of our country.

-And before I get any snarky uh feedback from people who love the planet as I do, I love green technologies that work.
+And before I get any snarky feedback from people who love the planet as I do, I love green technologies that work.

 Anything that works, that the marketplace actually supports, I'm all for it.